keithalewis/math/bsmbs.md

 arbitrage.
 In particular, then, we do not even have to assume that the current index price is in equilibrium to correctly appraise the project.

-Ross seemed to realize the difficulty he faced communicating this.
+Ross seemed to realize the difficulty he would face trying to communicating this.

 > I believe that most of these are well known (at least at some level of consciousness), but the failure to understand either their universality or their applicability is endemic.

+Expectation mechanisms are irrelevant?
+No need for prices to follow a diffusion process?
+No need for equilibrium?
+Experts in the field seem to have trouble casting off their cognitive anchor in the classical theory.

-My reading of "the stream $c$" is the stream of stock dividends.
-Ross was in the equity world at the time and assumed a jump in stock price corresponded to a dividend payment.
+Ross assumed a jump in stock price corresponded to a dividend payment.
 This is an untenable definition.
-Stocks "jump" between market close and market open with no associated cash flow.
+Stocks "jump" between market close and market open with no associated cash flow, not to mention they "jump" by an integral multiple of the tick size every time their price moves.
 Fixed income instruments are defined by their cash flows.
 Futures always have price 0 and periodic cash flows determined by the change in market quotes.
 A derivative is a contract specifying the cash flows the seller is obligated to make to the buyer.

-Identifying $c$ with cash flows $(C_t)$ received at time $t$ associated with owning instruments leads to a simple and mathematically rigorous model to enable progress on these fundamental issues.
+We use $(C_t)$ to denote the cash flows received at time $t$ associated with owning an instrument.
+This leads to a simple and mathematically rigorous model to enable progress on the issues of when and how much to trade, and how risky that is.

+B-S/M answers the question of how much to trade.
+Their answer to when to trade is "continuously" and claim the hedge is riskless.
+This note in an attempt to provide a not obviously wrong answer and exhort readers to impove upon it.

 ## Ross